-Table of Content:
+Table of Contents:

 A mixed-use building is a totally different type of construction.
-The construction documentation for mixed use buildings is a little different from that of a residential or a commercial building.
+The construction documentation for mixed-use buildings is a little different from that of a residential or a commercial building.
 This kind of building has to be designed keeping in mind various aspects related to privacy as well as convenience.
 There are varying needs for each type of space.

-What is Mixed Use Building?
+What is Mixed-Use Building?

-A building which serves multiple purposes can be classified as a mixed use building.
-A mixed use building could cater to residential, office, retail and entertainment under the same roof.
+A building which serves multiple purposes can be classified as a mixed-use building.
+A mixed-use building could cater to residential, office, retail and entertainment under the same roof.
 The idea may sound novel, but there are many factors which have to be considered for this kind of construction.

-Considerations for designing Mixed Use Building
+Considerations for designing Mixed-Use Building

-A mixed use building is a fabulous idea.
+A mixed-use building is a fabulous idea.
 But when it comes to the design there are many factors which need to be kept in mind.
 There have to be precautionary measures to ensure that commercial activity in the building or complex does not interfere with the normal family of the residents.
 Other considerations such as security and parking need to be precariously handled.
-The design of a mixed use building needs to imbibe the following:
+The design of a mixed-use building needs to imbibe the following:

-Flexibility: The governing documents for mixed use buildings have to have an element of flexibility to meet the unique demands that may arise upon completion.
+Flexibility: The governing documents for mixed-use buildings have to have an element of flexibility to meet the unique demands that may arise upon completion.
 The reciprocal easement agreement (REA) has to be prepared by an attorney keeping the legal challenges in mind.

 Complexity: Depending on the complexity of the project the construction documentation for each part of the building project will have to be prepared and drafted individually.
 These designs are then converted to technical drawings for the actual construction to begin.

-Lighting – should there be a sun roof
+- Lighting – should there be a sun roof

-Elevators – common or separate
+- Elevators – common or separate

-Electrical needs vary for residential and commercial
+- Electrical needs vary for residential and commercial

 - Noise levels pertaining to commercial activity after decent hours

 - Shafts: when the layout varies between floors, it is difficult to plan shafts and ducts Should the entrance to the building be common for the residents and the visitors?
 Will visitors to the commercial spaces have access to go to the residential common areas?